adamconnelly/Thrift.Net/design-goals.md

 ## First Class C# Citizen

-I want the library to feel like a C# library to other developers, in terms of naming, how the code is structured, etc. I don't want it to feel like a direct port from another language.
+The library should feel like a C# library to other developers, in terms of naming, how the code is structured, etc. It shouldn't feel like a direct port from another language.
+This means that we may take different decisions at certain points from the official Apache implementation.
+But it also doesn't prevent us from making the same decisions where it makes sense or is required.